The International Baccalaureate in Africa

 The International Baccalaureate (IB) first began teaching in Africa in 1977.
 It now hosts 121 IB World Schools in 33 countries across the continent.
 Universities worldwide, especially in the UK, US and an increasing number of universities in Africa, recognize the strength of the IB, and hold official policies for admitting IB students to their courses.

 In addition to students, we support schools and teachers to provide a world class education, offering professional development that improves pedagogy and leadership.
 These pages are a resource for potential IB World Schools, their teachers, students, their parents and universities in Africa.
 If you'd like to know more about becoming an IB World School, please contact us.

 Learn more about the IB in Africa

-In 2017, the IB is celebrating its 40th anniversary of offering the IB programme in Africa.
+In 2017, the IB celebrated its 40th anniversary of offering the IB programme in Africa.
 Take a look at some of the highlights.